 Below, we describe what these air cleaning devices are and break down the several types of air purifiers so you can choose the best one for your home.

-What Are Air Purifiers?
+What are Air Purifiers?

 Air purifiers work to remove indoor air pollutants from the air.
 They can be manufactured as small, stand-alone units or larger furnace air purifiers that can be attached to your HVAC.
 Air purifiers remove several types of particles, including dust, volatile organic compounds, dander, mold spores, smoke, dust mites, and pollen from the air using high heat, UV light, exhaust systems, ionic technology, or HEPA filters.